ArthurHeymans/emacs-alacritty/README.md

-# emacs-alacritty
+# alacritty.el

 A terminal emulator for Emacs using the [alacritty_terminal](https://crates.io/crates/alacritty_terminal) library.
-Similar to [emacs-libvterm](https://github.com/akermu/emacs-libvterm) but powered by Alacritty's terminal emulation.
+Similar to [vterm](https://github.com/akermu/emacs-libvterm) but powered by Alacritty's terminal emulation.

 ## Features